monktastic/hackmd/spirituality/nonduality.md

 Truly, nothing can be said of this wonder of wonders.

+Angelo Dilullo:

+> Reality is like a magician that can do anything, **including being nothing at all**.
+It can do seemingly contradictory things simultaneously.
+It can stop being any certain way and effortlessly transition in marvelous and profoundly mysterious ways.
+Indeed, there is not even a thing called “reality.”

+---

+To say it another way: in stage 2, what we are — pure awareness — still has an **essential nature**.
+It is **prior** to experience; **behind** it, even though it also manifests _as_ it.
+It is the ultimate **background** or **substratum**; a universal **identity**.

+Spira:

+> Just as nothing that takes place in a movie adds or removes anything from the screen, nothing that takes place in experience adds or removes anything from our **essential nature** of pure awareness. [...]
+Our **essential being** or self, [is] the ever-present **background** of all experience. [...]
+The **background** of awareness is never disturbed by experience.  [...]
+Awareness is the **substratum** of the entire universe. [...]
+I am the awareness that is aware that I am.
+It is a simple and profound statement of our essential **identity.**

+This most fundamental illusion is precisely what gets dispelled in stage 3.

+Dilullo:

+> A different way of saying this is that reality, as self-experiencing, radiant phenomena, has no location or boundary, and also **no absolute or essential nature**. [...]
+There is **no substratum** here.
+There is **no background** or foreground. [...]
+You could say this quantum fluctuation between nothingness and somethingness is the fabric or most fundamental identity of reality itself. **This is not the same as personal identity or universal identity/consciousness**. [...]
+The salient feature that occurs at this stage is a **dissolving of the paradigm of identity altogether.**

 ---

 Now let us try to bring the distinction between stages two and three out of the abstract and into the experiential.
 Long before one accomplishes either of these realizations, these distinctions can inspire two quite different styles of practice.